smarlaku820/kali-files/HTB/OSCP_Prep_Boxes/README.md

 - finger tells you what users are logged into the system, you can do some cool enumeration on the system
 - two programs to enumerate metasploit, one is metasploit `msfdb run` and two is `finger enum github`
 - if the linux OS is dated back to 2008, it may be vulnerable to shell shock
+- different ways to priv esc with wget
+- `less -S` (-S or --chop-long-lines -> Causes  lines longer than the screen width to be chopped (truncated) rather than wrapped.
+That is, the portion of a long line that does not fit in the screen width is not displayed until you press RIGHT-ARROW.
+The default is to wrap long lines; that is, display the remainder on the next line.)

 ### Commands Used